0x6f6b/Denarius-NEA/README.md

 ## Description

-This is a project for my A-Level Computer Science course where I implemented a distributed ledger using JavaScript and ElectronJS.
+This is a project where I implemented a distributed ledger using JavaScript and ElectronJS.
 The ledger uses Proof-of-Work and the account model to a degree.

 Please note that this is not a production-ready project, and it is not intended for real-world use.
 As an A-Level student, I have limited knowledge and skills, and there may be many issues that I am not equipped to deal with.